datafolklabs/cement/doc/source/examples/load_extensions_via_config.rst

     MyApp Does Amazing Things

     optional arguments:
       -h, --help     show this help message and exit --debug        toggle debug output
       --quiet        suppress all output
-      --json      toggle json output handler
-      --yaml      toggle yaml output handler
+      -o {json,yaml} output format

-Note the ``--json`` and ``--yaml`` configuration options that are provided by the loaded extensions.
+Note the ``-o`` command line option that are provided by Cement allowing the end user to override the output handler with the available/loaded extensions (that support this feature).